Prof Kevin Mills known as Kevin

 My research focuses on issues of language and representation with a particular interest in the cultural residues of biblical interpretation.
 I have explored these interests in relation to critical theory, Victorian literature and twentieth-century texts.
 My current research focuses on the development of a mode of writing that crosses the divide between the critical and the creative.

-I teach first-year undergraduate module on Shakespeare and intertexts, second-year period-based modules on Nineteenth-Century and English Renaissance Literature, and a third-year module on Myth and Narrative.
+I teach undergraduate modules on Nineteenth-Century and English Renaissance Literature, and a third-year module on Myth and Narrative.

-Each year I supervise undergraduate and postgraduate dissertations, and have served as internal examiner to a number of MPhil candidates.
+Each year I supervise undergraduate and postgraduate dissertations, and have served as internal examiner to a number of MPhil and PhD candidates.

 Stations of the Boar (poetry) Cinnamon Press, 2015